Mr1823/Pavithran-s-Portfolio/README.md

 4. **Set `config.site`** to your real domain — canonical URLs, Open Graph tags, `sitemap.xml` and `robots.txt` all derive from it.

 ---

-## 📄 Credits

-This portfolio is built on the [3d-portfolio](https://github.com/Naresh-Khatri/3d-portfolio) template by **Naresh Khatri**, released under the MIT License.
-The Spline keyboard scene, animation choreography and component architecture are his work.

 All content — projects, copy, skills, experience and the data layer — is mine.

-## 📄 License

-MIT, inherited from the original template.
-See [LICENSE](LICENSE).